 (Future) UTNIF COX, Department of Communication Studies, College of Communication

 Expertise: Randy Cox is a Senior Lecturer in the Moody College of Communication and the Department of Communication Studies.
 He is the founding member of UT's competitive speech team and the administrative director of the Individual Events Program.

 Professor, Department of Kinesiology and Health Education, College of Education

 +1 512 471 8596, +1 512 471 8598

-Expertise: Coyle directs the Department of Kinesiology and Health Education's Human Performance Laboratory, and his research focuses on the metabolic and cardiovascular factors that limit aerobic exercise performance.
-He is expert in the nutritional needs of active people during exercise, especially regarding their carbohydrate, fat and fluid requirements.
-Furthermore, he has developed technology to measure maximal neuromuscular power output over a few seconds.
-A decline in an athlete's maximal power output may be a sign of overtraining.
+Expertise: Coyle directs the Department of Kinesiology and Health Education's Human Performance Laboratory, and his research focuses on the metabolic and cardiovascular factors that limit exercise performance.
+He is expert in the nutritional needs of active people during exercise.
+Recently, his lab has documented the unhealthy effects of prolonged sitting on metabolism and the type of exercise that reverses these effects.
+Furthermore, his lab developed technology to measure maximal neuromuscular power output over a few seconds.
+A decline in an athlete's maximal power output may be a sign of over-training.